Mrs. Lalitha Raghuram

 Given her familiarity with the medical profession, she moved to MOHAN Foundation in the capacity of Programme Associate in 2016.
 She coordinates the training of transplant coordinators in various states and is on the faculty of the Transplant Coordinators’ Training Programme.
 She is involved in public advocacy campaigns on organ donation with a focus on social media initiatives.
 She is also on the editorial team of MOHAN Foundation’s monthly E-newsletter.

-Transplant Coordinator Mr. S.Venkatesh is a social work Post graduate with a Master Degree in Social Work in Jamal Mohammed College, Trichy.
+Tx.
+Coordinator Mr. S.Venkatesh is a social work Post graduate with a Master Degree in Social Work in Jamal Mohammed College, Trichy.
 He has worked in National Institute for Research in Tuberculosis Center (ICMR), Reach Organization (NGO) and Global Health City Hospital.

 In 2016, Venkatesh joined MOHAN Foundation and received extensive training as a transplant coordinator.
 He works at the Government Rajaji Hospital, Madurai.
 He is engaged in creating awareness on organ donation among the public and counseling families of “brain dead”patients to take the brave decision of organ donation.

 Helpline Executive Siva Shankar completed his Bachelors of Commerce from Asan Memorial College of Arts and Science, Pallikarnai and went on to pursue his MBA in Logistics and Marketing from Versatile Business School.
 He gained experience while interning at Fyncea Lines & Logistics and Shiksha.com.

 He joined MOHAN Foundation as a Helpline Executive in March 2017.
 He also contributes towards public awareness and is also a main leads the volunteer program, Angels of Change. ?An earnest learner, this newest entrant to the Chennai office gets his leg pulled many times, yet has made friends with everyone in no time.